Micro Men: Development

 The programme was created by independent production company Darlow Smithson and was written by Tony Saint, directed by Saul Metzstein and produced by Andrea Cornwell.
 It was produced as a BBC Drama, shot in the UK, with some scenes shot in and around the colleges of Cambridge on 15 July 2009.
 Computers were supplied by The Centre for Computing History, then in Haverhill.
 They also supplied other technical props, including the Sinclair C5, and Jason Fitzpatrick, director of the museum, played the part of David Johnson-Davies.

 The programme's titles use green lettering similar to that produced by the 1980s monitors to which BBC Microcomputers would have typically been connected.

 Soundtrack

-The soundtrack uses a number of early 1980s electronica tracks:
+The soundtrack uses a number of early 1980s electronica tracks: Though not all tracks are limited to that decade.